UnethicalBear/UnethicalBear/README.md

 - I’m interested in C++, Python, Microcontrollers and Unity.
 - I’m currently looking to translate my collab LION Python programming language into a C++ version.
 - I have a mixture of private and public repos - the public ones only scratch the surface.
-- When I'm ready to release closed-source software, I'll make a new repo for the releases.
+- When I'm ready to release software, I'll make a new repo for the releases.